Donors considering making large donations should keep the following in mind when making their gift.

 Other issues for larger donors to consider

-Donor advised funds charge fees on the assets held in the fund.
-These fees vary based on the amount of assets held and the investement option chosen by the donor.
+Donor-advised funds charge fees on the assets held in the fund.
+These fees vary based on the amount of assets held and the investment option chosen by the donor.
 (For example, see Vanguard's page on fees.)

 GiveWell has a fund at Vanguard that donors can use if they do not wish to set up a fund on their own.
 (See this page for more information about contributing to this fund.)

 GiveWell maintains a brokerage account to allow us to accept donations of securities.
-Please contact us at email@example.com for more information.
+If you are interested in making a donation of securities to GiveWell, please follow the instructions here.